Use the links at the left to return.

 Did you know that in the 1800s there were properties in Tredyffrin township that when offered for sale, boasted an onsite marble repository?
 Or one with an “extensive strata of marble”?
 We’ve also heard about properties offered for sale touting limestone quarries, or access to the much sought-after lime product in the mid 1800s.
 Several ads offer both limestone quarries and associated kilns, notably in the Howellville area [Howeltown?
 Howelville?]
 1 .

-When Herb Fry passed away in 2018 at age 92, he bequeathed to the Tredyffrin Easttown Historical Society many items in his priceless historical collection which included over 200 newspaper clippings from the 1800s.
+Herb Fry passed away in 2018 at age 92.
+His family donated his collectiobn to the Tredyffrin Easttown Historical Society.
+Many items in his priceless historical collection included over 200 newspaper clippings from the 1800s.
 Most of the clippings relate to Tredyffrin township properties, but there are a few from Charlestown2, Willistown3, and Upper Merion4.
 The clippings are not available online.
 Herb almost certainly copied the clippings from the Chester County Historical Society clippings files.

 Reading through the clippings, we decided that we needed to write an overview of the kinds of information provided.
 After a fashion, it became apparent that there were commonalities in language use, offering points of sale, and some just very interesting observations about property offerings.
 To that end, we wrote this article in hopes it would help present an overview of the clippings before a researcher dove in to review them individually.